beancount/docs/docs/01_command_line_accounting_in_context.md

       Liabilities:US:BofA:CreditCard    -98.32 USD
       Expenses:Restaurant

 This is an example transaction with two “postings,” or “legs.”
-The “Expenses:Restaurant” line is an account, not a category, though accounts often act like categories (there is no distinction between these two concepts).
+The “`Expenses:Restaurant`” line is an account, not a category, though accounts often act like categories (there is no distinction between these two concepts).
 The amount on the expenses leg is left unspecified, and this is a convenience allowed by the input language.
 The software determines its amount automatically with the remainder of the balance which in this case will be 98.32 USD, so that -98.32 USD + 98.32 USD = 0 (remember that the sum of all postings must balance to zero—this is enforced by the language).

 Most financial institutions provide some way for you to download a summary of account activity in some format or other.
 Much of the details of your transactions are automatically pulled in from such a downloaded file, using some custom script you write that converts it into the above syntax:

 -   A transaction date is always available from the downloadable files.

--   The “CAFE MOGADOR NEW YO” bit is the “memo,” also provided by the downloaded file, and those names are often good enough for you to figure out what the business you spent at was.
+-   The “`CAFE MOGADOR NEW YO`” bit is the “memo,” also provided by the downloaded file, and those names are often good enough for you to figure out what the business you spent at was.
 Those memos are the same ugly names you would see appear on your credit card statements.
 This is attached to a transaction as a “payee” attribute.

--   I manually added “Dinner with Caroline” as a comment.
+-   I manually added “`Dinner with Caroline`” as a comment.
 I don’t have to do this (it’s optional), but I like to do it when I reconcile new transactions, it takes me only a minute and it helps me remember past events if I look for them.

--   The importer brought in the Liabilities:US:BofA:CreditCard posting with its amount automatically, but I’ve had to insert the Expenses:Restaurant account myself: I typed it in.
+-   The importer brought in the `Liabilities:US:BofA:CreditCard` posting with its amount automatically, but I’ve had to insert the `Expenses:Restaurant` account myself: I typed it in.
 I have shortcuts in my text editor that allow me to do that using account name completion, it takes a second and it’s incredibly easy.
 Furthermore, pre-selecting this account could be automated as well, by running a simple learning algorithm on the previous history contains in the same input file (we tend to go to the same places all the time).

 The syntax gets a little bit more complicated, for example it allows you to represent stock purchases and sales, tracking the cost basis of your assets, and there are many other types of conveniences, like being able to define and count any kind of “thing” in an account (e.g., “vacation hours accumulated”), but this example captures the *essence* of what I do.
 I replicate all the transactions from all of the accounts that I own in this way, for the most part in an automated fashion.
 I spend about 1-2 hours every couple of weeks to update this input file, and only for the most used accounts (credit card and checking accounts).
 Other accounts I’ll update every couple of months, or when I need to generate some reports.
 Because I have a solid understanding of my finances, this is not a burden anymore… it has become *fun*.